mayankvaid88/book-library-service/README.md

-# Book Store
+Book Store 📚

-Application exposes Simple CRUD APIs to manage the books.

----
+This application provides simple CRUD (Create, Read, Update, Delete) APIs for managing books.

-## Prerequisites
+Prerequisites

-Make sure these tools are installed:

-- go compiler
-- go mockgen binary (for mocking)
-- go swag for swagger documentations
-- docker
-- docker-compose
+Before you get started, ensure you have the following tools installed on your system:

+Go Compiler: Essential for building and running the Go application.

+Go Mockgen: Used for generating mock interfaces for testing purposes.

+Go Swag: Utilized to generate Swagger API documentation.

+Docker: For containerizing the application and its dependencies.

+Docker Compose: To orchestrate and run multi-container Docker applications, like this one with its database.

-## Important commands
+Important Commands
+Here are some crucial make commands to help you manage and interact with the application:

-Run unit test cases
+make unit_test: Runs all the unit test cases for the application.
-make unit_test

-Run integration test cases
+make int_test: Executes the integration test cases.
-make int_test

-Build docker image
-make build_img
+make build_img: Builds the Docker image for the application.

-App vet for static code analysis make vet
+make vet: Performs static code analysis (vetting) on the application's source code.

-To run the app inside docker along with database make run
+make run: Starts the application inside Docker along with its database.

-To generate the swagger documentations make swag
+make swag: Generates the Swagger API documentation.

-To generate mocks used in unit test cases make mocks
+make mocks: Generates the mock files used in unit test cases.

+Database Configuration
-Database credentials has to be provided in the .env file which will be sourced while running the container.
-Replace the secrets with actual value in .env_sample and rename it to .env.
+Database credentials must be provided in a .env file.
+This file will be sourced when the application container is run.

+Important: Before containerizing the application, rename .env_sample to .env and replace the placeholder secrets with your actual database credentials.